Numerical analysis of 2D Navier--Stokes equations with additive stochastic forcing: Introduction

 \section{Introduction}

-We are concerned with the numerical approximation of the 2D stochastic Navier--Stokes equations in a bounded domain $\mt\subset\R^2$.
-They describe the flow of a homogeneous incompressible fluid in terms of the velocity field $\bfu$ and pressure function $p$ --- which are both defined on a filtered probability space $(\Omega,\mathfrak F,(\mathfrak F_t),\p)$ --- and read as
+We are concerned with the numerical approximation of the 2D stochastic Navier--Stokes equations in a bounded smooth domain $\mt\subset\R^2$ with no-slip boundary conditions.
+They describe the flow of a homogeneous incompressible fluid in terms of the velocity field $\bfu$ and pressure function $p$ --- which are both defined on a filtered probability space $(\Omega,\mathfrak F,(\mathfrak F_t),\p)$, and read as

 $\p$-a.s. in $\mathcal Q_T:=(0,T)\times\mt$, with terminal time $T>0$, the viscosity $\mu>0$, and $\bfu_0$ a given initial datum.
 The momentum equation is driven by a cylindrical Wiener process $W$ and the diffusion coefficient $\Phi$ takes values in the space of Hilbert-Schmidt operators; see Section \ref{sec:prob} for details.